Toyota RAV4 Vs. Mazda CX-5 Comparison: Interior, Specs, Configurations

 Whether you’re shopping for new or used cars for sale, fuel economy is an important consideration.
 Let’s look at the efficiencies of the Mazda CX-5 vs. the Toyota RAV4.

 The Toyota RAV4 MPG ratings eclipse those of the Mazda CX-5.
-In particular, the 2024 Toyota RAV4 delivers up to an EPA-estimated 27/35 MPG (City/Highway)3 with its pure-gasoline engine and FWD, an EPA-estimated 27/34 MPG (City/Highway)3 with its pure-gasoline engine and AWD, and up to an EPA-estimated 41/38 MPG (City/Highway)3 as a hybrid model.
+In particular, the 2025 Toyota delivers up to an EPA-estimated 27/35 MPG (City/Highway)3 with its pure-gasoline engine and FWD, an EPA-estimated 27/34 MPG (City/Highway)3 with its pure-gasoline engine and AWD, and up to an EPA-estimated 41/38 MPG (City/Highway)3 as a hybrid model.

 Toyota RAV4 vs. Mazda CX-5: Interior Space